Vyral/base-template/_posts/2025-07-07-why-hawaii-homeowners-should-consider-installing-solar-panels.md

 *Do solar panels increase property value or rental income?*

-The answer to whether solar panels can boost your home's market value is generally yes.
-For rentals, it's less certain.
+The answer to whether solar panels can boost your home’s market value is generally yes.
+For rentals, it’s less certain.
 While solar panels may not automatically justify higher rent, you can highlight their benefits to tenants, such as:

 “The rent reflects the value of solar panels, which significantly lowers your electric bill compared to similar properties.”